 Students and faculty are expected to report to the Nursing Program Administrator within 24 hours, if possible, any unethical conduct that violates the standards of professional safety, honesty, and integrity.
 Students who have knowledge of unethical behavior and choose not to report it will be considered in violation of these policies and will be subject to immediate dismissal from the program.
 The college reserves the right to dismiss students for unprofessional behavior with adequate cause.
+Any dismissal for unprofessional, unethical or unsafe behavior may not be allowed to re-enter the program depending on the severity of the circumstances.
 Students are required to abide by the policies and procedures outlined in the Nursing Student Handbook available on the Nursing Webpage.
 In addition, each student receives a personal copy of the handbook.